How much do you know about pepper, aside from it being in one of the two shakers you’ll find on virtually any dining

 Most importantly, did you know that pepper is a powerhouse of health benefits?
 It’s loaded with minerals and vitamins, including iron, magnesium, and vitamins C and K. It contains an essential oil called piperine, boost the absorption of some nutrients.

-What’s more, pepper also helps absorb turmeric, which, if you’re taking a turmeric supplement like Earth Echo’s Turmeric + Ginger, can really boost the efficacy.
+What’s more, pepper also helps absorb turmeric, which, if you’re enjoying turmeric daily with a superfood blend like Golden Superfood Bliss, can really boost the efficacy.

 Still need more convincing that the health benefits of pepper are nothing to sneeze at?
 Here are even more reasons to sprinkle on pepper any chance you can get:

 - Promotes digestion – Black pepper stimulates your body’s ability to break down food.
 It boosts the enzymes in the pancreas and may ease occasional gas.

 - Lowers blood pressure – Piperine has been shown to lower blood pressure in animals.

 - Helps you lose weight – Piperine helps regulate enzymes involved in fat metabolism.
 It’s also a great way to give your food more flavor without adding any extra fat or salt.*

 - Contains antioxidants – Black pepper has been shown to fight free radicals.
 This boosts the immune system and eases stress on the body’s cells.

 - Enhances brain health – One of the most important things pepper does is regulate the action of an enzyme that breaks down serotonin and melatonin.
 These two hormones are important to our well-being: serotonin calms us down and melatonin helps regulate our sleep cycle.
 It also may preserve dopamine, a hormone that helps us feel good.

 - Boosts male fertility – Black pepper contains zinc and magnesium.
 These two minerals boost male testosterone levels.*